aaru-dps/Aaru.Documentation/list-namespaces.md

 ## Command description

-This operation will list all the supported namespaces of the [[Filesystems-recognized-by-Aaru|supported filesystems]].
+This operation will list all the supported namespaces of the [Filesystems recognized by Aaru](faq/filesystems.md).

 ## Command usage